Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 • responsibility for harm, and

-• intrusive taboo thoughts.
+• Intrusive taboo thoughts.

 The public perception of OCD and most research covers contamination, symmetry, and responsibility for harm, with less understanding or awareness of intrusive thoughts.
 This lack of attention may be due to a shame or stigma surrounding more taboo content (Glazier et al., 2015).4 According to Cathey & Wetterneck, (2013) 5, the public finds more taboo thoughts socially unacceptable.
 This stigma may render the person with intrusive thoughts less likely to seek treatment or disclose their suffering.